How to Swim (band)

 How to Swim are a pop/rock band from Glasgow, Scotland.
-The core group currently consists of Gregor Barclay (lead vocals, guitars), Daniel Drever (guitars, vocals), Patsy Cramilton (synths, cello, vocals), Dave Gillies (bass, vocals), Noah Scott (keyboards), Alexander Lambton (saxophone) and Chris Brown (drums).
+The core group currently consists of Gregor Barclay (lead vocals, guitars), Brent McCammond (guitars), Patsy Craig (synths, cello, vocals), Dave Gillies (bass, vocals), Noah Scott (keyboards), Alexander Lambton (saxophone) and Chris Brown (drums).
 Barclay, also the band's leader and songwriter, has been the only consistent member since formation in 2000.
 Band historian Brown rejoined the live lineup in 2024 having previously taken the drumstool throughout the 2000s.

 History

 Formation and early years (2000–2003)

 How to Swim were formed at Glasgow School of Art in late 2000 by Gregor Barclay (vocals and guitar), then a 1st year architecture student.
 The band began as a six piece, comprising Barclay and fellow undergraduates: bassist Tang Chi Meng, percussionist Michael Bates, drummer Benedict Radcliffe, guitarist Mark Chapman and multi-instrumentalist Anna Webster.
 This line-up would last for only one performance, with Radcliffe departing, replaced by Bob Rafferty.
 Initial influences included Bob Dylan, The Velvet Underground and Pavement.
 The band's line-up would continue to change many times over subsequent years, adapting influences and styles.
 Throughout, Barclay has remained the principal songwriter, the sole continuous member through the different incarnations of the band.